musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 In this configuration:

-- The EventSource is named webhook and resides in the argo-events namespace.
+- The EventSource is named **webhook** and resides in the argo-events namespace.
-- It is associated with the eventbus event bus, which acts as a central hub for processing and routing events.
+- It is associated with the **eventbus-nats** eventbus.
-- The service section specifies that the Webhook event source will listen on port 12000.
+- The Webhook event source will listen on port 12000.
 - The webhook section defines the specific endpoints that will trigger events:
   - **/storage:** This endpoint will trigger an event when an HTTP POST request is received, to provision Azure storage resources such as Blob storage accounts and File shares
   - **/compute:** This endpoint will trigger an event when an HTTP POST request is received, to provision Azure compute resources such as virtual machines, Kubernetes clusters.